christiancable/nexus5ive/readme.md

 ### Coding Standards

-PHP is written to confirm to PSR2.
+PHP is written to confirm to Laravel's coding standards.
 To check the status of all the files within `app` run:

-`yarn phpcs`
+`./vendor/bin/pint`